Redesigning Filter Logic & Product Discovery for a Grocery E-Commerce Platform

 This flow is the same as we asked our Shoppers to do - Look For the Apples using filters.

-Tablet - Categories & Search Bar
+Tablet Screens - Categories & Search Bar

 Homepage - Tablet